thibaut-lemoine/thibaut-lemoine.github.io/indexEN.md

 ## Status

 I am currently a postdoctoral researcher at Institut de Recherche Mathématique Avancée (IRMA) of Université de Strasbourg.
 I am in the project "Geometry of quantum Hall states" of USIAS directed by Semyon Klevtsov.
+My aim is to precise the probabilistic setting of quantum Hall effect on complex manifolds.
 Beforehand, I was a PhD student in Laboratoire de Probabilités, Statistique et Modélisation (LPSM) of Sorbonne Université, under the direction of Thierry Lévy.
 A pdf version of my resume is available [here](/CV_EN.pdf).

 ## Research Interests

-Noncommutative probability, two-dimensional Yang-Mills theory, stochastic processes with values in Lie groups and algebras, random matrices, asymptotic representation theory
+Noncommutative probability, two-dimensional Yang-Mills theory, stochastic processes with values in Lie groups and algebras, random matrices, asymptotic representation theory, determinantal point processes on complex manifolds

 ## Teaching